oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_address.md

 #### get_subresource

-Retrieve a record containing information about the country assigned to a specific customer user address.
+Retrieve a record that contains information about the country that is mentioned in the customer user address.

 #### get_relationship

-Retrieve the id of the country assigned to a specific customer user address.
+Retrieve the id of the country that is mentioned in the customer user address.

 #### update_relationship

-Replace the country of a specific customer user address record belongs to.
+Replace the country in the specific customer user address.

 {@request:json_api}
 Example: